kishorepv/grab.ai-computer-vision-challenge/README.md

 Each experiment folder contains a different model which has an associated notebook and test script.
 *  `experiment-1`
- * In this experiment, the model is trained on vertical crops of images (as explained in first point of Feature Engineering) with above mentioned data augmentation.
+ * In this experiment, the model is trained on vertically split images (as explained in first point of Feature Engineering) with above mentioned data augmentation.
 A pretrained `resnet152` architecture is used.
 The model achieves an accuracy of **88.7%** without TTA and **89.7%** with TTA
  * Trained model can be found in this [Google Drive](https://drive.google.com/drive/folders/1tGeFQ9ZRELc2yfw0t9zjIKJzeMnHuGV8?usp=sharing) under `experiment-1` folder.
  * To evaluate the model on a test set, use `test.py` located in the folder.
 The results are stored in folder specified by argument `--result_dir`.
 It contains the `predictions_TIMESTAMP.npy` (raw softmax scores for each test image), `predicted_labels_with_confidence_TIMESTAMP.npy` (confidence scores and the predicted label) and `test_file_names_TIMESTAMP.csv` (test image names to match the predictions).
  * Sample usage of `test.py`
     * `python test.py --test_path=data/cars_test --model_path=data/cars_train_2x --model_name=MODEL-final-stanford-cars-1x2-tfms-res152.pkl --ylabel_path=data/test_labels.csv --result_dir=results` - with TTA
     * `python test.py --test_path=data/cars_test --model_path=data/cars_train_2x --model_name=MODEL-final-stanford-cars-1x2-tfms-res152.pkl --ylabel_path=data/test_labels.csv --result_dir=results --no_tta` - without TTA
 * `experiment-2`
- * In this experiment, the model is trained on vertical crops of images, similar to `experiment-1`.
-The difference being that the images are pre-processed to extract the car out of the image (using YOLO detector in opencv) and these car-crop images are futher prcessed to split each images into two by cutting them vertically in the center.
-The YOLO dectector is pretrained on the PASCAL dataset.
-This model achieves an accyracy of **90.5** for both with and without TTA.
+ * In this experiment, the model is trained on vertical split images, similar to `experiment-1`.
+The difference being that the images are pre-processed to extract the car out of the image (using [YOLO detector](https://www.pyimagesearch.com/2018/11/12/yolo-object-detection-with-opencv/) in opencv) and these car-crop images are further processed to split each images into two by cutting them vertically in the center.
+The YOLO detector is pretrained on the PASCAL dataset.
+This is done by `crop_cars2` function.
+The code for this is borrowed from [here](https://www.pyimagesearch.com/2018/11/12/yolo-object-detection-with-opencv/).
+This model achieves an accuracy of **90.5%** for both with and without TTA.
+One problem of this is that the YOLO object-detector in opencv does not run on the GPU and hence is slow.
+  * Trained model can be found in this [Google Drive](https://drive.google.com/drive/folders/1tGeFQ9ZRELc2yfw0t9zjIKJzeMnHuGV8?usp=sharing) under `experiment-2` folder.
+  * To evaluate the model on a test set, use `test.py` located in the folder.
+The results are stored in folder specified by argument `--result_dir`.
+It contains the `predictions_TIMESTAMP.npy` (raw softmax scores for each test image), `predicted_labels_with_confidence_TIMESTAMP.npy` (confidence scores and the predicted label) and `test_file_names_TIMESTAMP.csv` (test image names to match the predictions).
+  * Sample usage of `test.py`
+     * `python test.py --test_path=data/cars_test --model_path=data/cropped_cars_train_2x --model_name=MODEL-final-stanford-cars-1x2-tfms-yolo-res152.pkl --ylabel_path=data/test_labels.csv --result_dir=results --yolo_dir=data/yolo-object-detection` - with TTA
+     * `python eval-final1_2x-yolo-aug-resnet152.py --test_path=data/cars_test --model_path=data/cropped_cars_train_2x --model_name=MODEL-final-stanford-cars-1x2-tfms-yolo-res152.pkl --ylabel_path=data/test_labels.csv --result_dir=results --yolo_dir=data/yolo-object-detection --no_tta` - without TTA
+     * You can download the YOLO pretrained weights and config file from [here](https://s3-us-west-2.amazonaws.com/static.pyimagesearch.com/opencv-yolo/yolo-object-detection.zip) - source [https://www.pyimagesearch.com](https://www.pyimagesearch.com/2018/11/12/yolo-object-detection-with-opencv/)

 Trained models:
-* Expermient-wise trained models and other information can be downloaded from [here](https://drive.google.com/drive/folders/1tGeFQ9ZRELc2yfw0t9zjIKJzeMnHuGV8?usp=sharing)
+* Experiment-wise trained models and other information can be downloaded from [here](https://drive.google.com/drive/folders/1tGeFQ9ZRELc2yfw0t9zjIKJzeMnHuGV8?usp=sharing)